-- Integrated Strategic Planning and Reporting Framework provides an overview of the relationship between the key planning and reporting documents. - Local Government Model Budget (overview) provides an overview of statutory and other requirements in relation to developing the budget annually. - Local Government Model Budget (guidance) provides detailed guidance on the preparation and content of the budget annually in the sequence of the Model Budget 2022-23.
+- Integrated Strategic Planning and Reporting Framework provides an overview of the relationship between the key planning and reporting documents. - Local Government Model Budget (overview) provides an overview of statutory and other requirements in relation to developing the budget annually. - Local Government Model Budget (guidance) provides detailed guidance on the preparation and content of the budget annually in the sequence of the Model Budget 2023-24.

 The guide is intended for use by local government finance professionals.
 Each council retains the responsibility for preparing its budget, including the format and the disclosures made.
-This guide, along with the Model Budget 2022-23, represents the budget presentation required by LGV.
+This guide, along with the Model Budget 2023-24, represents the budget presentation required by LGV.
 The guide directs users to related information and further guidance where applicable.
 Footnotes are used to reference legislative provisions and other relevant information.
 Illustrative information and examples are provided in tables and boxed text.

-3.2.1 Preparation of this better practice guide
+Preparation of this better practice guide

-LGV convened a working group to guide the development of both the Model Budget 2022-23 and this guide.
+LGV convened a working group to guide the development of both the Model Budget 2023-24 and this guide.

-The working group for the Model Budget 2022-23 is comprised of representatives from the local government finance professionals (FinPro) and LGV.
-Technical advice and assistance in preparing the Model Budget and BPG was provided by Crowe Australasia.
-LGV would like to take this opportunity to acknowledge the contribution of each of the members of the working group towards the development of the Model Budget 2022-23 and this guide.
+The working group for the Model Budget 2023-24 is comprised of representatives from the local government finance professionals (FinPro), the accounting profession and LGV.
+LGV would like to take this opportunity to acknowledge the contribution of each of the members of the working group towards the development of the Model Budget 2023-24 and this guide.